Yamunaasri/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 ## Logic Diagram
 ## Procedure
 ## Program:
-/*

 Program to implement the given logic function using NAND and NOR gates and to verify its operations in quartus using Verilog programming.
-Developed by:
+Developed by: Yamunaasri
-RegisterNumber:
+RegisterNumber:  212222240117
-*/

 ## RTL realization

 ## Output: